General Threading Rules

 There are still some cases when the platform itself invokes such expensive code (e.g., resolve in

 AnAction.update()), but these are being worked on.
-Meanwhile, please try to speed up what you can in your plugin, it'll be beneficial anyway, as it'll also improve background highlighting performance.
+Meanwhile, please try to speed up what you can in your plugin as it will be generally beneficial and also improve background highlighting performance.
+For implementations of

 WriteActions currently have to happen on UI thread, so to speed them up, you can try moving as much as possible out of write action into a preparation step which can be then invoked in background (e.g., using